garystafford/spring-postgresql-demo/README.md

 # Spring 2.0 PostgreSQL RESTful Service

+Project for my post, 'Developing Cloud-Native Data-Centric Spring Boot Applications for Pivotal Cloud Foundry', published March 23, 2018.

-Spring Boot 2.0 microservice, backed by PostgreSQL, and designed for deployment to Pivotal Cloud Foundry (PCF).
+Spring Boot 2.0 application, backed by PostgreSQL, and designed for deployment to Pivotal Cloud Foundry (PCF).
 Database changes are being handled by Liquibase.

 ## Build and Run